jinu721/nodeJsClone/README.md

 This project is a clone of the Node.js official website, focusing on replicating its design and layout.
 It aims to provide a similar user experience to the original Node.js site.

-### Features

-- **Home Page:** Mimics the structure and content of the Node.js official site's home page, including sections like the latest news, downloads, and resources.

 ### Technologies Used

 - **HTML5:** For creating the structure of the web page.